top of page

 Considerations Moving Forward

 As you embark on your journey in selecting between acquiring or building your fintech institution, it’s critical to evaluate your priorities.
-If speed to market is essential, acquiring a licensed EMI or PI in one of these jurisdictions might be the most efficient route—particularly if you find a clean, operational entity that aligns with your business objectives.
+If speed to market is essential, acquiring a licensed EMI or PI in one of these jurisdictions might be the most efficient route.
+This is particularly true if you find a clean, operational entity that aligns with your business objectives.

 Alternatively, if long-term flexibility and a clean compliance record are your focus, setting up your own institution allows for greater control and adaptability.